 On Wisconsin is published four times a year by the Wisconsin Foundation and Alumni Association (WFAA) and the offices of University Communications and University Marketing.
 One of the largest-circulation alumni magazines in the country, On Wisconsin mails each issue to some 368,000 University of Wisconsin–Madison alumni and friends.

-Through this unique partnership, the University of Wisconsin Foundation provides generous funding for the magazine, and editors, writers, graphic designers, photographers, and production assistants at University Communications and the Wisconsin Alumni Association produce the editorial content.
+Through this unique partnership, WFAA provides funding for the magazine, and editors, writers, graphic designers, photographers, and production assistants at WFAA, University Communications, and University Marketing produce the editorial content.

 Take an inside look at the Wisconsin Alumni Association’s prestigious undergraduate honor, The On Wisconsin Society.Read More >

 A new memoir provides a loving and candid look at the author's relationship with — and sudden loss of — her father, New York Times journalist David Carr.Via On Wisconsin Magazine

 As society embraces maximum convenience, UW alumni are transforming the business of on-demand dining.Via On Wisconsin Magazine

 The Tony–winning Broadway star forged his artistic identity at UW–Madison.Via On Wisconsin Magazine

 It’s been more than 10 years since the UW initiated its pioneering hip-hop scholarship program.
 How did it influence its first students, and where are they today?Via On Wisconsin Magazine

 From YouTube star to professional BMX rider, Badger alums have proven the versalitity of a UW diploma.Via On Wisconsin Magazine

 The UW’s MIA Project journeyed to France to find the remains of missing World War II pilot Walter “Buster” Stone and return them to grateful family members.Via On Wisconsin Magazine